BlockCarbon/market/whitepaper.md

 The convergence of regulatory clarity from Baku and Cardano's technical capabilities creates an unprecedented opportunity to establish a new standard in carbon market infrastructure.
 Our design synthesizes these elements into a cohesive system that serves both immediate market needs and long-term sustainability goals.

-### 2.2 The Need for Price Discovery

-Efficient price discovery mechanisms are crucial for:

-- Accurate valuation of carbon reduction initiatives
-- Strategic planning for emission reduction projects
-- Investment decision-making in sustainable technologies
-- Market signal generation for policy frameworks
-- Capital allocation optimization

 ### 2.3 Market Efficiency Through Tokenization